Mariusz Pudzianowski: Winning streak

 Next, Pudzian faced former bodybuilder Erko Jun on 9 November 2019 at KSW 51: Croatia.
 He won the bout via second round TKO.

 Pudzianowski was then scheduled to headline KSW 53 against Quentin Domingos on 21 March 2020 before the bout was scrapped due to Pudzianowski's injury.

 Pudzianowski was set to return after a fifteen month layoff against the undefeated Senegalese heavyweight Serigne Ousmane at KSW 59: Fight Code on 20 March 2021.
 However, on the day of the fight, Ousmane Dia suffered an acute appendicitis attack and had to be hospitalized.
 Stepping in on just a few hours notice was Serbia's Nikola Milanovic.
 Pudzianowski won the bout via TKO in the first round.

 Pudzianowski faced KSW 1 tournament winner Łukasz Jurkowski on 5 June 2021 at KSW 63: Crime of The Century.
 Pudzianowski won the fight via TKO in the 3rd round.

 The fight with Serigne Ousmane Dia was then rebooked and took place at KSW 64: Przybysz vs. Santos on 23 October 2021.
 Pudzianowski won the fight via knockout 18 seconds into round one.

 Pudzianowski faced former KSW Middleweight champion Michał Materla at KSW 70: Pudzianowski vs. Materla on 28 May 2022.
 He won the bout in the first round, knocking out Materla with an uppercut.
 He was awarded the Knockout of the Night bonus with the win.

 Pudzianowski faced former two-division champion Mamed Khalidov at KSW 77: Khalidov vs. Pudzianowski on 17 December 2022.
 Pudzian's 6-win streak was ended after he tapped to ground and pound in the first round.

 Pudzianowski faced boxer-turned-mixed martial artist Artur Szpilka at XTB KSW 83: Colosseum 2 on 3 June 2023.
 He lost the bout via technical knockout in the second round.

+Pudzianowski returned from an almost two year layoff to face another former World's Strongest Man, Eddie Hall, at KSW 105, on 26 April 2025.
+The bout was contested at Super Heavyweight, with two four-minute rounds.
+Pudzianowski was finished in the first round, being hurt by a right hand from Hall almost immediately, before succumbing to ground and pound 30 seconds in.